John O'Donoghue (1960s pitcher): Kansas City

 O'Donoghue made his major league debut on September 29, 1963, the last day of the regular season.
 He was the starting pitcher in a home game against the Cleveland Indians at Municipal Stadium.
 He gave up just two runs (one earned) in six innings, but was the losing pitcher as Jim "Mudcat" Grant and Cleveland prevailed, 2–1.
-O'Donoghue’s first major league career win came on May 12, 1964 at Dodger Stadium.
+O'Donoghue's first major league career win came on May 12, 1964, at Dodger Stadium.
 He started and pitched the first seven innings against the Los Angeles Angels, giving up two unearned runs, and the A's won by a score of 6–2.
 John Wyatt saved the game for him with two scoreless innings.

 He played two full seasons with the A's (1964–65) after the one start in 1963.
 His record was 19–33 with a 4.38 ERA.
-O'Donoghue made the American Leage All-Star Team in 1965, though he did not play in the game.
+O'Donoghue made the American League All-Star Team in 1965, though he did not play in the game.